Moving With a Toddler: How to Make Moving Easier for Young Children

 - Count to ten.
 When you are feeling frustrated take ten seconds to calm down before you act on that frustration and it will do wonders for your patience.

 - Enjoy some time with your child in your home before you leave it.
 Make some memories in this home and really soak in these moments.

 Dishes need to be wrapped with care and heavy items should go at the bottom of the box.
 These are moving tips that you have probably heard, but packing a toddler’s things takes a little extra planning (and patience).

 Leave your child’s things to the end of your packing.
 Avoid packing up their bedroom until you absolutely have to so that they have a familiar place to retreat to as the house around them changes.

 When you do pack up your child’s things, involve them in the process.
 Help them fill a box with their toys so that they feel included.
 Take special care of that box and label it in a way that your child can understand.

 If you’re moving with a BigSteelBox, pack the boxes with your child’s things into the moving container last, so they will be first things that you unpack and open in your new home.
 Make a big deal about unpacking it and emphasize that the rest of their things will be unpacked shortly too.

 Arrange for your toddler to have a babysitter for moving day if you are moving locally.
-The boxes and furniture being moved and the noise and chaos of the day is no place for a toddler.
+With boxes and furniture being moved, the noise and chaos of the day is no place for a toddler.
 There are too many distractions for you to give your toddler your full attention, so it’s best to leave them out of it.
 Just make sure that they arrive in your new home with enough time before bedtime to explore the house or they may not be able to get to sleep!